Causal Temporal Reasoning for Markov Decision Processes: Introduction

-Markov Decision Processes (MDPs) are a class of stochastic models to describe sequential decision making processes, where at each step $t$, an agent in state $s_i$ performs some action $a_i$ determined by some policy $a_i\sim \pi(a \mid s_i)$ ending up in state $s_{i+1}\sim P(s\mid s_i, a_i)$.
+MDPs are a class of stochastic models to describe sequential decision making processes, where at each step $t$, an agent in state $s_i$ performs some action $a_i$ determined by some policy $\pi$ ending up in state $s_{i+1}\sim P(s\mid s_i, a_i)$.
 The agent receives some reward $R(s_i,a_i)$ for performing $a_i$ at $s_i$.

-In the following we will focus on MDPs with finite state and action spaces and deterministic policies.
+Here we focus on MDPs with finite state and action spaces and deterministic policies.
 Moreover, each MDP state satisfies a (possibly empty) set of atomic propositions, with $\mathit{AP}$ being the set of atomic propositions.

-\begin{definition}[Markov Decision Process (MDP)] An MDP is a tuple $\mdp=(\states,\actions,\probs,P_I,R,L)$ where $\states$ is the \emph{state space}, $\actions$ is the set of \emph{actions}, $\probs: (\states \times \actions \times \states) \rightarrow [0,1]$ is the \emph{transition probability} function, $P_I:\states \rightarrow [0,1]$ is the \textit{initial state distribution}, $R: (\states \times \actions) \rightarrow \mathbb{R}$ is the \emph{reward function}, and $L:\states\rightarrow 2^{\mathit{AP}}$ is a \emph{labelling function}, which assigns to each state the set of atomic propositions that are valid in $s$.
+\begin{definition}[Markov Decision Process (MDP)] An MDP is a tuple $\mdp=(\states,\actions,\probs,P_I,R,L)$ where $\states$ is the \emph{state space}, $\actions$ is the set of \emph{actions}, $\probs: (\states \times \actions \times \states) \rightarrow [0,1]$ is the \emph{transition probability} function, $P_I:\states \rightarrow [0,1]$ is the \textit{initial state distribution}, $R: (\states \times \actions) \rightarrow \mathbb{R}$ is the \emph{reward function}, and $L:\states\rightarrow 2^{\mathit{AP}}$ is a \emph{labelling function}, which assigns to each state $s\in \states$ the set of atomic propositions that are valid in $s$.
 A (deterministic) \emph{policy} $\pi$ for $\mdp$ is a function $\pi:\states\rightarrow\actions$. \end{definition} For a state $s\in \states$, we denote with $\mdp(s)$ the equivalent of $\mdp$ where $P_I(s)=1$, i.e., where $s$ is the only possible initial state.

 \begin{definition}[MDP path] A path $\tau=(s_1,a_1),(s_2,a_2),\ldots$ of an MDP $\mdp=(\states,\actions,\probs,P_I,R,L)$ induced by a policy $\pi$ is a sequence of state-action pairs where $s_i\in \states$ and $a_i=\pi(s_i)$ for all $i\geq 1$.
 The probability of $\tau$ is given by $\probs(\tau)=P_I(s_1)\cdot \prod_{i\geq 1} \probs(s_{i+1}\mid s_i, a_i)$.
 For a finite path $\tau=(s_1,a_1),\ldots,(s_k,a_k)$, we denote by $\mathit{Paths}_{\pi}(\tau)$ the set of all (infinite) paths with prefix $\tau$ induced by policy $\pi$, which has probability $\probs(\mathit{Paths}_{\pi}(\tau))=\probs(\tau)$. \end{definition}